 - P: Denotes “Parallel wire construction” (often seen in lighter-duty cords).

-So, an SJTW cord is a common type for general outdoor tasks, offering weather-resistant thermoplastic insulation.
+Thus, an SJTW cord is a common type for general outdoor tasks, offering weather-resistant thermoplastic insulation.
 Cords labeled “W-A” also indicate weather resistance.
 The outer jacket is made of tougher material like vinyl or rubber, designed to resist abrasion, moisture, UV rays, and temperature changes, unlike the more delicate insulation of indoor cords.

 Gauge and Amperage: The Power Story